 Here are some of the steps we’ve taken and how they’ve helped:

-“We held these [Client Relations Workshops] to help the team understand the significant role empathy and connection have in our everyday work, but also to point out how important emotional intelligence is.
-Our ability to treat everyone as an individual with a different character and needs requires a different approach and understanding.
-Raising awareness of this has enabled the team to treat everyone appropriately, adapting their communication style to every account so our clients feel understood and respected.”
+Our ability to treat everyone as an individual with different needs required a different approach.
+Raising awareness of this enabled the team to treat everyone appropriately, adapting their communication style to every account so our clients feel understood and respected.

 It’s easy to forget that email can also be a listening tool, and your customers are asking for help.